Learn Amazon

 AWS (Amazon Web Services) is the industry standard for cloud computing.
 Companies, educational institutions, and government agencies use the platform to provide secure and convenient cloud services.
 However, several other cloud computing providers are available that deliver alternatives for companies with considerations in costs, architecture, security, and other factors.

-Another alternative to Amazon Web Services would be Google Cloud, which provides Google’s data cloud services, offering optimal speed and security with AI.
+Another alternative to Amazon Web Services is Google Cloud, which provides Google’s data cloud services that offer optimal speed and security with AI.

 Find out more about learning Amazon.